 ipcluster has a notion of Launchers that can start controllers and engines with various remote execution schemes.
 Currently supported models include ssh, mpiexec, PBS-style (Torque, SGE, LSF), and Windows HPC Server.

-In general, these are configured by the IPClusterEngines.engine\set\launcher\class, and IPClusterStart.controller\launcher\class configurables, which can be the fully specified object name (e.g. 'ipyparallel.apps.launcher.LocalControllerLauncher'), but if you are using IPython's builtin launchers, you can specify just the class name, or even just the prefix e.g.
+In general, these are configured by the IPClusterEngines.engine\set\launcher\class, and IPClusterStart.controller\launcher\class configurables, which can be the fully specified object name (e.g. 'ipyparallel.apps.launcher.LocalControllerLauncher'), but if you are using IPython's builtin launchers, you can specify a launcher by its prefix e.g:

+'''

+c.IPClusterEngines.engine_launcher_class = 'SSH'

+equivalent to

-''' c.IPClusterEngines.engine_launcher_class = 'SSH' equivalent to c.IPClusterEngines.engine_launcher_class = 'SSHEngineSetLauncher' both of which expand to c.IPClusterEngines.engine_launcher_class = 'ipyparallel.apps.launcher.
+c.IPClusterEngines.engine_launcher_class = 'SSHEngineSetLauncher'

+both of which expand to

+c.IPClusterEngines.engine_launcher_class = 'ipyparallel.apps.launcher.

+$\overline$SHEngineSetLauncher'$

-SSHEngineSetLauncher' '''
+'''